M.F.K. Fisher's Last House

 Restoring the legendary author’s home

-Fisher treasured her two-room palazzino, which features a simple design, her signature Chinese red walls, built-in bookcases for over 6,000 books and arched porches that look west to Sonoma Mountain and east to the 535 acres of land protected by ACR.
-Since 2016, we have been restoring Last House to capture the spirit and the flavor of her life on the preserve and as an exclusive destination honoring her love of food, wine, literature and nature.
+Fisher treasured her two-room “palazzino,” which features a simple design, her signature Chinese red walls, built-in bookcases for over 6,000 books and arched porches that look west to Sonoma Mountain and east to the 535 acres of land under the care of Audubon Canyon Ranch.
+Today, Last House reflects the spirit and the flavor of her life on the preserve and serves as an exclusive destination honoring her love of food, wine, literature and nature.

 Paintings, furnishings, and memorabilia